DLA Piper: Recent developments (Since 2010)

+By February 2012, DLA became the largest firm in the world by headcount with over 4,000 attorneys, and opened an office in Paris through a partnership with Frieh Bouhenic.

+In 2013-2014, the firm expanded to Seoul, Indonesia, Namibia, Algeria and Mexico City.

+In 2014, it named Simon Levine managing partner, Global co-Chair and Global co-CEO.
+His term was extended through 2024 to align with the appointment of Frank Ryan as Americas Chair, Global co-Chair and Global co-CEO in 2021.

+In 2016, DLA Piper opened an office in San Juan, Puerto Rico.
+The Portuguese firm ABBC and the Danish firm LETT joined DLA Piper in March 2017.
+In 2019, DLA Piper opened its Dublin office.
+In 2023, DLA Piper entered into the digital space and launched TOKO, a blockchain-based tokenisation platform with its Aldersgate Digital Ledger Solutions (DLS) group.

+In 2021, DLA Piper was the third largest law firm in the United States by revenue.

+In June 2025, Former UK Prime Minister, David Cameron, joined the law firm as a consultant.

 Offices

-DLA Piper is a polycentric firm with over 80 offices in more than 40 countries across the Americas, Asia Pacific, Australasia, Europe, Africa and the Middle East:
+DLA Piper has 80 offices in more than 40 countries across the Americas, Asia Pacific, Australasia, Europe, Africa and the Middle East.

-DLA Piper New Zealand is the first global, business law firm operating in New Zealand. with offices in Auckland and Wellington, DLA Piper New Zealand provides counsel to a range of private and public companies, central and local government entities, charities and other organisations.

 Political contributions

-DLA Piper was the twelfth-largest donor to President Barack Obama's 2012 re-election campaign.
-According to OpenSecrets, DLA Piper was one of the top law firms contributing to federal candidates during the 2012 election cycle, donating $2.19 million, 73% to Democrats.
-By comparison, during that same period Akin Gump Strauss Hauer & Feld donated $2.56 million, 66% to Democrats, while oil conglomerate ExxonMobil donated $2.66 million, 88% to Republicans.
+DLA Piper employees were the twelfth-largest donor to President Barack Obama's 2012 re-election campaign.
+According to OpenSecrets, DLA Piper employees donated $2.19 million to federal candidates during the 2012 election cycle, 73% to Democrats.
+By comparison, during that same period Akin Gump Strauss Hauer & Feld employees donated $2.56 million, 66% to Democrats, while oil conglomerate ExxonMobil employees donated $2.66 million, 88% to Republicans.
 Since 1990, DLA Piper has contributed $16.97 million to federal campaigns, and spent over $1 million on lobbying since 2002.